DEVELOPER

 Registration

-Payment facilitators are required to register with the major card brands and pay an annual fee to Visa and Mastercard of $5,000 each.
+Payment facilitators are required to register with the major card networks and pay an annual fee to Visa and Mastercard of $5,000 each.

 Cash Reserves